puyanwei/Quark-Text-Editor/README.md

-# PDAF-Text-editor
+# Quark Text Editor

 This is our text editor desktop app for coding.

-The aim of this projects was to experience and learn the processes of building a desktop app from scratch.
+The aim of this project was to experience and learn the processes of building a desktop app from scratch.

 ![Alt Text](https://github.com/puyanwei/Quark-Text-editor/blob/master/assets/demo.gif)